michaelli00/CMSC412/exam-notes/midterm2.md

 - **Bootstrap looader** contains an initial program to run for powering up and stored in boot block of boot partition

-Since disks have lots of moving parts, failures can occur and the disk must be replaced or specific sectors become defective, resutling in **bad blocks**.
+Since disks have lots of moving parts, failures can occur and the disk must be replaced or specific sectors become defective, resulting in **bad blocks**.

 - **sector sparing**: Have the controller maintain a list of bad blocks and logically replaces them with a spare sector